-Dr. Burton is a veterinary medical oncologist and the director of the Veterinary Center for Clinical Trials.
+Dr. Burton is the director of the Veterinary Center for Clinical Trials and a veterinary medical oncologist.
 She received a bachelor’s degree in Biology from Bowdoin College in Brunswick, ME and her DVM from The Ohio State University College of Veterinary Medicine in 2006.
 Dr. Burton then moved to Fort Collins, Colorado to complete a one-year rotating small animal internship followed by a residency in medical oncology at Colorado State University.
 She is board certified in oncology by the American College of Veterinary Internal Medicine and is currently an associate professor in the Department of Surgical and Radiological Sciences at the University of California, Davis School of Veterinary Medicine.
 Her primary research focus is comparative and translational oncology with a specific interest in canine lymphoma.

 Michelle Giuffrida, VMD, MSCE, DACVS

 Dr. Giuffrida is the associate director of the Veterinary Center for Clinical Trials and a soft tissue surgeon.
 At the University of Pennsylvania, she completed undergraduate degree in 2001, her veterinary degree in 2007, and her masters in clinical epidemiology in 2015.
 Dr. Giuffrida then moved to Davis, CA to be an assistant professor in the Department of Surgical and Radiological Sciences at the University of California, Davis School of Veterinary Medicine.
 She is board certified in veterinary surgery and a fellow of surgical oncology.